 The ideal: Are they a person, or a business?
 If you are targeting people, do you desire the attention of male or female customers?
 What industry or occupation would these ideal customers be in?
 Do they drive?
 Do they have hobbies, interests, favourite sports teams?

-You must reflectively interrogate your existing and desired customer base before you can tailor a business identity which appeals to both parties.
+You must reflectively interrogate your existing and desired customer base before you can tailor a business identity that appeals to both parties.
 Creating your ideal customer avatar, however, is a project in itself.
-Despite the intensive consideration required, once your ideal avatar is complete, you may test your campaign with them.
+Despite the intensive consideration required, once your ideal avatar is complete, you may test your campaign with it.
 Once you have put a finger on exactly who they are, you can confidently ask yourself: Does this campaign speak to them?

 You may then adjust your communication approach to best suit your ideal market.
 For example, if your ideal customer is a business person, and you are trying to attract a CEO or Director figure, you must discern how you can market yourself to them effectively.
 They are people after all, so you must consider how you can speak to them and engage their attention, specifically.